hrGuTou/Flask_SMSlack/README.md

 # SMslack
-This project used MYSQL database and Twilio sms API to build a platform mainly for event organizers to send out notifications and announcements via SMS.
+This project used MYSQL database and Twilio sms API to build a web platform mainly for event organizers to send out notifications and announcements via SMS.

 # Environment Setup
 Install MYSQL for database management.<br />